 Receipts for major purchases should be saved and stapled to the warranty or instruction manual and then stored in a permanent file.
 A classification folder with pocket dividers for each type of purchase (electronics, furniture, appliances, etc.) is a good idea for keeping them organized.

 Keep any monthly financial statements until you get an annual summary.
 When you receive the annual summary statement, shred the monthlies and file the summary.
-If you have a bunch of accounts, make sure to set up one hanging folder per account.
+If you have a bunch of accounts, make sure to set up one folder per account.
 Keep any paperwork associated with the accounts as long as you have those investments.

-If you have sensitive data on your computer, tablet or smartphone you need to be careful when you’re in public.
+If you have sensitive data on your computer, tablet, or smartphone, you need to be careful when you’re in public.
 Public Wi-Fi usually doesn’t offer encryption for individuals using the same hotspot, so your signals can be broadcast across the immediate area.
 This makes it easy for someone to eavesdrop on your communication or for hackers to intercept your signal.
 The best way to secure sensitive data is to not keep it on your mobile device.

 Storing passwords is a risk, but it’s something to consider to ensure you have access to your accounts and your loved ones can access them when you pass away.
 You can use special password organizer books or a password manager program that generates and maintains strong passwords.
 Also, remember to update these passwords regularly and do not use the same one for multiple accounts.

 If you share accounts with a significant other, be sure to keep each other in the loop about spending, investments, important paperwork and passwords, and other important financial documents.
 It’s important you and your partner can access accounts and know where documents are filed, especially in the event of death or incapacity.
 By having open conversations about your finances, you can determine if you’re on target toward reaching your goals, have adequate savings for the future, and can correct any financial issues before they become a more serious problem.